stormalf/chibicc/README.md

 - trying to fix issues with alignas.
 Different results with gcc and chibicc and slimcc.
 - trying to implement a builtin_offsetof function.

+## LIMITS and BUGS

+    vector operations are not supported and causes crashes or wrong results.
+    Issue with flexible array during postgres compilation.
+What's strange is by adding a custom __builtin_offsetof function it seems to work and cause issue much later in postgres.
+    But I don't see for now the link between the issue in fmgr.c:1547 and the offsetof.

 ## issues and pull requests fixed